(Read Time: 2-3 Minutes)

 Invoice Factoring at Farwest

-Fast-growing startups often find traditional small business funding impossible because of lack of profitability, brief operating history or bad credit (or all of the above).
+Fast-growing startups often find traditional small business factoring impossible because of lack of profitability, brief operating history or bad credit (or all of the above).
 Instead, they often agree to give up company ownership in exchange for investor capital.

 But another option is invoice factoring or (also known as accounts receivable factoring).
 This type of alternative funding keeps cash flow coming in and allows your business to continue growing.